moghya/katacoda-scenarios/Understanding Docker/intro.md

-This short tutorial is developed to get you started with containers, docker.
+This short tutorial is developed to get started with containers, docker.

-It is not a goto guide for any issue that you would face while working with Containers and Docker.

 ## Index: